 (Repeats to additional subscribers)

-and reiterated that it would stay on hold for a "considerable"
+WELLINGTON, March 23 (Reuters) - New Zealand’s central bank held its benchmark interest rate at 1.75 percent on Thursday, and reiterated that it would stay on hold for a “considerable” period of time.

 For the text of the statement double click on (Reporting by WELLINGTON and SYDNEY newsrooms; Editing by Toby Chopra)